-5.7 Users synchronization
+5.8 Users synchronization

-User is one of the fundamental data model entity.
+User is one of the fundamental $data\ model$ entity.
 Only defined users are allowed to connect to monitored servers.
-Wheel Fudo PAM features automatic users synchronization service which enables importing users information from Active Directory servers.
+Wheel Fudo PAM features automatic users synchronization service which enables importing users information from $Active\ Directory$ servers or other servers compatible with the LDAP protocol.